Zeljko Kalac

-Zeljko Kalac (born 16 December 1972) is an Australian former soccer goalkeeper, who is currently the manager of Northbridge Bulls.
-Nicknamed "Spider" due to his tall, gangly figure, standing at 2.02 m., Kalac is the tallest player to have represented the Australia national football team.
+Zeljko Kalac (born 16 December 1972) is an Australian soccer coach and former player who is currently the goalkeeping coach for the Iraq national football team.
+Standing at 2.02 m, Kalac is the tallest player to have represented the Australia national football team.

-Kalac's preferred playing number (when not the conventional number 1) is 18 and has generally worn this number when playing for Australia.
-However, when he joined Italian club A.C.
-Milan in 2005, the number 18 was already claimed by Marek Jankulovski, who joined at the same time, and so he chose number 16.
-When he transferred to Kavala, number 18 was also taken, so he settled for number 60.
+Kalac's 24-year playing career included spells for football clubs in England, the Netherlands, Italy and Greece.
+Although he was a goalkeeper, Kalac's preferred playing number (when not the conventional number 1) is 18 and has generally worn this number when playing for Australia.

 Club career

 Early career

 Growing up in the Sydney Croat community, Kalac began his professional career rising through the ranks at Sydney United, competing in the Australian National Soccer League.
 At the age of sixteen, he was included in the first team alongside first-choice keeper Tony Franken, playing the first eleven games of the 1989–90 NSL season in Franken's absence, before returning to the substitute bench – a place occupied throughout the 1990–91 season as a stand-out Franken remained fit and was first choice all season.

 In the off-season, Franken transferred to local rivals APIA Leichhardt, but Kalac was now competing for a place with a young Mark Bosnich (a former rival at Marconi Fairfield), who had returned from an unsuccessful spell at Manchester United.
 Kalac would start 21 out of 26 games in the 1991–92 season, the place cemented when Bosnich transferred to Aston Villa later in the season.

 When APIA Leichhardt were dumped out of the NSL for financial troubles at the end of the 1991–92 season, Franken returned to Sydney United to resume keeping duties, however selections were not as clear cut as before.
 Appearances were shared throughout the 1992–93 season and Kalac became first choice throughout the 1993–94 season, helping Sydney United to third place in the table before being eliminated in the semi-finals.
 He remained as first-choice throughout the 1994–95 season, again reaching the semi-final stage of the competition.